Stateless Network Functions

 They must move their data from one colocation facility to another to avoid latency or backup purposes.
 For these cases, colocation providers need a new type of platform to direct all of their different tenant’s tasks and requirements to a software-based platform.

 Why is this different?
-The underlying technology, for one: is when it comes to network functions such as firewalls, routers, and load balancers; regardless of the application architecture and requirements, these network functions are physical boxes.
+The underlying technology concerns network functions such as firewalls, routers, and load balancers; regardless of the application architecture and requirements, these network functions are physical boxes.
 The challenge is that traffic that flows through these boxes is tightly coupled with the box.

 Network function stateless

-Then you can make the network function stateless, so it’s physically just a thread.
-So if it fails, it doesn’t affect application performance as the state is collected from the data store.
+Then, you can make the network function stateless, so it’s physically just a thread.
+It doesn’t affect application performance if it fails, as the state is collected from the data store.
 This is needed as an underlying design, but does it seem possible?
 There will be overheads from decoupling the state.

 An algorithm is needed to read and write the state in a way that reads multiple packets simultaneously.
 This enables you to overcome any latency issues and achieve better performance than traditional appliances that have the state coupled.